Killer545537/Sem-5-Notes/Soft-Computing/Soft-Computing.typ

 Thus, membership functions for linguistic variables is pretty similar, $mu_"Low" (20 degree C) = 0.8$.

 The rules are of the form `IF x is A THEN y is B`, here, the `IF` part is the antecedent (condition) and the `THEN` part is the consequent (result).
-There are two main types of rules, *Sugeno* (the output is as a function) and *Mamdami* (the output is as a fuzzy set).
+There are two main types of rules, *Sugeno* (the output is as a function) and *Mamdani* (the output is as a fuzzy set).
 To use a rule, we must first fuzzify our crisp inputs, then evaluate the antecedent (take the `AND` or `OR`), find the rule firing strength (result of antecedent evaluation) and then apply it to the consequent.

 However, it is not as simple as that, there are generally conflicting rules#footnote[rules which fire simultaneously].
 We use _aggregation_#footnote[combine outputs of all fired rules into single fuzzy output set] and then _defuzzification_.

 To convert fuzzy output back to a crisp value, we use methods like *Centroid* method, *Mean of Maximum (MoM)* and *Bisector*.

+== Mamdani-Type Fuzzy Inference System

+Here, fuzzy sets are used for both the antecedent and consequent.
+The steps are:
++ *Fuzzification:* Convert crisp inputs into fuzzy sets.
++ *Rule Evaluation:* Evaluate the fuzzy rules using the fuzzified inputs.
+The rules are of the form `IF Temperature is High THEN FanSpeed is Fast`.
++ *Aggregation:* Combine the outputs of all fired rules into a single fuzzy output set.
++ *Defuzzification:* Convert the fuzzy output back into a crisp value.

+This is great for systems where interpretability is important, as the rules are easy to understand and explain.

+== Sugeno-Type Fuzzy Inference System

+Here, fuzzy sets are used for the antecedent, but the consequent is a crisp function.
+The steps are:
++ *Fuzzification:* Convert crisp inputs into fuzzy sets.
++ *Rule Evaluation:* Evaluate the fuzzy rules using the fuzzified inputs.
+The rules are of the form `IF Temperature is High AND Humidity is High THEN FanSpeed = 0.5 * TEMP + 0.2 * Humidity + 5`.
++ *Aggregation:* Combine the outputs of all fired rules into a single fuzzy output set.
++ *Defuzzification* is not needed as the output is already a crisp number.

+This is great for systems where interpretability is important, as the rules are easy to understand and explain.